Coffee Knowledge

 First pop

-Accumulation of CO2 causes the bean to grow and 'pop' like popcorn.
+CO2 buildup causes the bean to expand and 'pop' like popcorn.

 -